How to Store Spanish Ham

 Exceptions – The boneless, vacuum packed ham

-Full bone in hams should never be placed in the fridge.
+Full bone in hams should never be placed in the fridge (even if they did fit!).
 There are exceptions however, boneless vacuum packed hams or vacuum packed pieces do need to be placed in the fridge to be kept fresh.
 After slicing these pieces of ham should be wrapped in a tea towel, cling film or foil to protect the exposed part of the meat.

 A mold can also form after prolonged periods on the exterior of the ham, this is completely harmless and can be removed by rubbing away with a damp cloth.